1,380-word post, approx. 3-4 min. read

 - This causes the conductors and the diaphragm to move.

-- Sound enters your ears very naturally, rather than abnormal.
+- Sound enters your ears more evenly and naturally.

 - Low distortion.
 The sound isn’t wobbly at higher frequencies.